Skip to main content

 2. Update your shore-house health kit (the 15-item list above).

 3. Set hydration habits the day before.
-Start drinking water with electrolytes the morning you leave, not the moment you hit the sand.
+Start drinking water with electrolytes the morning you leave, rather than waiting until you hit the sand.

 4. Confirm your physician's contact info is on the family group text.
 For Fishtown Medicine members, that means Dr. Ash's cell.